goavega-software/mustard/README.md

         <WeatherWidget eventId="weather" />
       </div>
 ```
 * Widgets use VueX for state management.
-Since all state objects have to be defined in advance, an empty defintion is requred in client/src/store/index.ts for the given event
+Since all state objects have to be defined in advance, an empty defintion is required in client/src/store/index.ts for the given event
 * eventId prop ties this widget with SSE data
 * widget width and height can be adjusted by setting classes x{1..4} and y{1..4} respectively.